Become a Sponsor

 <Time to start looking for a replacement! ;)>

 I'm sure you guys have heard this excuse before, but this time it's serious :( I decided to put him into a Betta box, attached to the display tank in the meantime.
-He was feeding very aggressively on frozen mysis yesterday.
+He was feeding very aggressively on frozen Mysis yesterday.
 The other fishes outside are all very healthy.
 Tank parameters are all ok too.

 <Numbers?>